cmps312f25/lab-workspace/Assignments/Assignment 4/README.md

 ### What You'll Build

 Replace all JSON file operations with HTTP requests to the live API. **The UI layer stays exactly the same - only the data layer changes.**

+**IMPORTANT: You must make the app work exactly as it is currently working.
+All functionalities should work correctly after the migration to the Web API.**

 ### Test Credentials